• Skip to primary navigation

 Jump to Recipe Print Recipe

-Marbled Pumpkin Cheesecake Bars taste like a creamy pumpkin pie and are the quintessential fall dessert.
+Marbled Pumpkin Cheesecake Bars taste like a creamy pumpkin pie, but serve like a brownie and are the quintessential fall dessert.
 The velvety bars are easy to make and simple to serve.
 The homemade cookie crust is a chocolatey complement to the swirled cheesecake.
-It's a timeless treat worthy of serving any time of year, but especially in the fall.

 Three baked cheesecake bars stacked on a plate.